Hollywood Feed Grooming & Bathing

 Our Self-Serve Dog Wash Is Only $15.99

 We provide everything you need including dog shampoo, dog conditioner, towels, grooming brushes, and even blow dryers.
 And it gets even better...that mess of dog hair and dirt that's left?
 Don't worry about it!
 We'll take care of all of that for you!
-Ask your local store about our self-wash packs where you can save by buying washes in a pack of 5!
+Ask your local store about our self-wash packs where you can save by buying washes in a pack of 5*! *Tax varies by state.
+Some states require taxation at time of redemption and some states require taxation at time of purchase.

 HOW OFTEN SHOULD MY DOG GET A BATH?